 Any settlement regarded as urban rather than rural could be called a borough until 1926.
 After that date a settlement of at least 1000 people was defined as a town in an urban area, but a township in a rural area.
 From 1886 a city was officially defined as a town with a population of at least 20,000.
 However, under a traditional custom, a settlement of almost any size could call itself a city if it boasted a cathedral.
 Nelson enjoyed this status from 1858.

 The first lasting local-authority structures were set up by the Public Roads and Works Ordinance 1845, which officially recognised local public works boards.
-It empowered local residents ‘to make and levy rates upon land for the maintenance and repair of highways and other public works … under the direction and control of a certain number of such owners and occupiers to be elected as a Board of Commissioners’.3 By 1875 there were more than 300 road or other boards, many of them extremely small and with limited resources.
+It empowered local residents ‘to make and levy rates upon land for the maintenance and repairs of highways and other public works … under the direction and control of a certain number of such owners and occupiers to be elected as a Board of Commissioners’.3 By 1875 there were more than 300 road or other boards, many of them extremely small and with limited resources.

 The increasingly clumsy system of provincial governments hindered New Zealand’s social and economic development and was abolished in 1876.
-The Counties Act 1876 divided rural areas into counties, based on the earlier district roads boards.
-Premier Julius Vogel announced that the act’s ‘great object’ would be ‘to secure the merging of the road boards into the Counties’.1 However, this amalgamation was voluntary and the number of single-purpose boards continued to increase: the 63 initial counties proved too small to effectively manage the host of facilities and services, such as electricity and water supply, and pest and weed control, that their ratepayers required.
+The Counties Act 1876 divided rural areas into counties based on the earlier district roads boards.
+Premier Julius Vogel announced that the act’s ‘great object’ would be ‘to secure the merging of the road boards into the Counties’.1 However, this amalgamation was voluntary and the number of single-purpose boards continued to increase.
+The 63 initial counties proved too small to effectively manage the host of facilities and services, such as electricity and water supply, and pest and weed control, that their ratepayers required.
 Instead, they generally limited themselves to providing and maintaining rural roads, as had the road boards before them.

 Elizabeth Yates became the first woman mayor in the British Empire when she was elected mayor of the Auckland borough of Onehunga in 1893.
 Four male councillors and the town clerk immediately resigned in protest.
 Her election made news worldwide and Onehunga became an international tourist attraction.
 Yates had a stormy term in office and was defeated after a year.
 One local paper wrote, ‘The glory hath departed Onehunga.’2 No other woman was elected mayor in New Zealand until 1957, when Annie Huggan became mayor of Petone, near Wellington.

-As the population expanded in the late 19th century, most towns and cities became surrounded by small suburban boroughs.
+As the population grew in the late 19th century, most towns and cities became surrounded by suburban boroughs.
 Health, education, water supply and other services that had once been under the control of provincial governments could not be efficiently administered by these small local units, so a range of special-purpose authorities were set up to run them.
 These were not territorial local authorities, based on a specific geographical area, but ad hoc authorities, based on their function.
 In 1877 the control of education was vested in 12 education boards.
 In 1885 a state hospital system was placed under the control of 28 hospital boards.
 Other ad hoc authorities dealt with land drainage, river control, water supply and harbours.

 By 1912 New Zealand, with a total population of just 1 million, was said to boast 115 counties, 113 boroughs, 56 town boards, 37 hospital boards, 38 river boards, 32 harbour boards, 20 fire boards, three rabbit boards, two tramway boards and one rabbit-proof fencing board.
 In total, the country had almost 4,000 territorial and ad hoc local authority bodies.